ephillips408/javascript-data-structures-and-algorithms/README.md

-These files were created while following along with Colt Steele's datastrutures and algorithms course on Udemy.
+These files were created while following along with Colt Steele's data strutures and algorithms course on Udemy.